Private Medicare Advantage program is costly and unfair. Now we can do something about it.

 Why, I wonder, if private plans are so efficient at delivering healthcare while holding down costs, do they need generous taxpayer subsidies to participate?
 Let’s put both on a level playing field and see which provides the best care.

-As I have written so often, Medicare “Advantage” is nothing but a device to kill a national treasure – Medicare – replacing it with private insurers that, as we’ve already seen:
+As I have written so often, private Medicare “Advantage” is nothing but a device to kill a national treasure – Medicare – replacing it with private insurers that, as we’ve already seen:

 - Put profits before people.
 It’s the law;